reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

 accommodate all hub types.
 Static content can be generalizable, but computed content, is restricted to hubs with quantile step-ahead predictions.

+We are not trying to create a new static site generator or promise support for any of the user-generated static content.
+Any user-generated static content is within the remet of the underlying generator we use.

 ### How do we judge success?

 A successful outcome is a deployable website that can: